dimforge/rapier/CONTRIBUTING.md

 - [Donations on GitHub Sponsors](https://github.com/sponsors/dimforge).

-It is strongly recommended to [open an issue](https://github.com/dimforge/rapier/issues) or to discuss with us [on Discord](discord) before fixing complicated issues, or implementing new features.
+It is strongly recommended to [open an issue](https://github.com/dimforge/rapier/issues) or to discuss with us [on Discord][discord] before fixing complicated issues, or implementing new features.